VladTheJunior/ESO-Tracker/README.md

 3. Auto translate feature (translate messages to your system language).
 4. IP Tracker (IP and Country).
 5. You can check player name in QuickSearch (only if you are host).
-6. IP and ESO database (stores localy on your PC).
+6. IP and ESO database (stores locally on your PC).
 7. Ping utility (you can see latency in milliseconds).
 8. You can see and hear who whisper while you are ingame (use **/w name message** to answer in game chat).
 9. You can see and hear friends online while you ingame.